kristjanr/wise-cs/scraped-data/sections/06-wise-business/subsections/01-wise-business-basics/articles/03-can-my-business-use-wise/content.md

+# Wise Business basics
-# Can my business use Wise?
+## Can my business use Wise?
 Wise Business works for all different types of businesses — from freelancers and entrepreneurs to large-scale enterprises.
 When you add your details, we’ll let you know if we support businesses in your country.

 **Wise works for:**